JLuc/scribus-project-manager/README.md

 A Scribus project manager is a tool that help manage multiple scribus files that are parts of a same project.

 Particularly it helps
-* checking scribus produced files and PDFs before sending them to the printer
+* check scribus produced files and PDFs before sending them to the printer
+* edit SLAs so they conform to the project standard
-* producing the concatenated PDF
+* produce the concatenated PDF

-Some day, it could bring help to clean styles and share styles or objects accross files (compensate for scribus bugs with styles).
+Some day, it could help to clean styles and share styles or objects accross files (compensate for scribus bugs with styles).

 ## What is this repo